mondrag3/bh_analysis/README.md

 * Make a copy of `src/hist_H3j`, e.g. <br />
   `cp src/hist_H3j src/hist_photon3j`
 * Add the new analysis to the `Makefile` by analogy with `src/hist_H2j` and `src/hist_H3j`
-* If you use GitHub, submit a pull request, so that your code can be incorporated into the repository for the benefit of others and maintanance.
+* If you use GitHub, please submit a pull request, so that your code can be incorporated into the repository for the benefit of others and maintanance.